Skip to content

 Get Code

-The coding-agent template is a test-driven agent loop.
-Given a task description and a test suite, it writes code, executes it inside an E2B sandbox, reads the failures, and iterates until the tests pass or the step budget is exhausted.
-It uses Groq for fast inference, E2B for isolated execution, and the AGNT5 runtime to make every iteration durable.
+The coding-agent template is an autonomous test-driven development loop.
+Given a task description, it plans, writes tests, writes an implementation, runs both inside an isolated E2B sandbox, and iterates on failures until the tests pass or a retry budget is exhausted.
+Every LLM call runs through Groq for fast inference.

 What you’ll build